fvcaro/poster/README.md

+# Poster

- poster's README: This repository is devoted to generating a poster using tikzposter.
+This repository is devoted to generating a poster using tikz.